Basilica and National Shrine of Our Lady of Consolation: Shrine Park

 The nearby Shrine Park is the site of a set of Stations of the Cross that stretches nearly a mile along the park's winding perimeter road, encircling an outdoor altar situated under a large dome supported by four marble columns.
 The dome is finished in gold and supports a statue at its apex of the Blessed Virgin Mary which can be seen from miles away.
 Shrine Park serves as the destination for the religious procession from the basilica on the Feast of the Assumption.

 Our Lady of Consolation

-Starting in the 2nd century, Catholics venerated Mary as Our Lady of Consolation, one of her earliest titles of honor.
+Starting in the second century, Catholics venerated Mary as Our Lady of Consolation, one of her earliest titles of honor.
 The title of Our Lady of Consolation, or Mary, Consoler of the Afflicted, comes from the Latin Consolatrix Afflictorum.
 It is found in the Litany of Loreto.
-Immigrants from Luxembourg transposed the cult of Our Lady of Consolation to the United States.
+Immigrants from Europe fostered the veneration of Our Lady of Consolation within the United States.